xrplevm/docs.xrplevm.org/pages/developers/making-a-cross-chain-dapp/send-tokens.md

 // The signer initialization is omitted for brevity

+// Instantiate the ERC20 contract
 const erc20 = new Contract(
     "0x20937978F265DC0C947AA8e136472CFA994FE1eD", // RLUSD ERC20 token address
     ERC20_ABI, // ABI for the ERC20 contract
     signer
 );

+// Call the approve method
 await erc20.approve(
     "0x43F2ccD4E27099b5F580895b44eAcC866e5F7Bb1", // ITS address in the XRPL EVM "100000000000000000000", // Any value >= the amount to be transferred as an integer